 - Increase visibility – When bicycling, wear brightly colored or reflective clothing.
 Add reflective or glow-in-the-dark tape to your bicycle, helmet, or outerwear to improve visibility at night.

 - Light your way – Equip your bicycle with a headlight and rear lights.
 This will help improve visibility and help you stay aware of possible dangers on the roadway.

 - Plot a course – Before bicycling, plot a course and determine if there are bicycle lanes, sidewalks, or roadways you need to cross.
 Always review laws in your area to make sure you are operating your bicycle appropriately.

 What to do After a Bicycle Crash

-Bicyclists may be more vulnerable than motor vehicle operators, but they are legally protected and have the right to a safe roadway environment.
+As these bicycle crash statistics show, cyclists may be more vulnerable than motor vehicle operators.
+However, bicyclists have legal protections and the right to a safe roadway environment.
 If you have been injured in a bicycle crash caused by someone else, contact Daic Law to learn more about your legal rights.
 We can help you determine what your legal options are to protect your rights and get the compensation you deserve.